kalxas/rasdaman/doc/main/02_inst-guide.rst

     debug = false
     # Build in strict mode (compiler warnings terminate compilation)
     strict = false
-    # Communication protocol to use rasnet, or (deprecated) rnp
-    protocol = "rasnet"
     # Apply a particular patch before building; can be a URL or a path
     patch = "http://rasdaman.org/patchmanager?patchop=Download+Selected-{patch_id}"
     # Whether to generate documentation